 [Most] transgender people I have known are not in favor of a genderless society.
 Quite the opposite: they favor a gendered society, but they long for a sense of congruence in which their body and their mind align…Most are not meaning to participate in a culture war; most are casualties of the culture war.

-The deepest desire of those who struggle with gender dysphoria is to no longer feel like a prisoner in their own skin.
+The deepest desire of those who struggle with gender dysphoria is no longer to feel like a prisoner in their own skin.
 In fact, they believe sexual reassignment surgery to be the most ethical course of action, allowing them to put that which is disordered back in order.
 If SRS is not possible, a startling number turn to suicide as the only other means of liberating their misembodied souls.

 The deepest desire of those who struggle with gender dysphoria is to no longer feel like a prisoner in their own skin.